Christopheremorgan/Election_Analysis/README.md

 # Election_Analysis

-## Project Overview
+## Overview of Election Audit

-A Colorado Board of Elections employee requested the following tasks to complete an election audit of a recent local congressional election.
+A Colorado Board of Elections employee requested an election audit of a recent local congressional election.
+A .csv file was provided with votes cast for each candidate and included which county the vote came from.
+The data file was analyzed leveraging Python in the Visual Studio Code script editor.

+The audit includes:

-  1. Calculate the total number of votes cast.
+  1. The total number of votes cast.
+  2. The total number of votes cast in each county.
-  2. Get a complete list of candidates who received votes.
+  3. A list of candidates who received votes.
-  3. Calculate the total number of votes each candidate won.
-  4. Calculate the percentage of votes each candidate won.
+  4. The total number and percentage of votes each candidate won.
-  5. Determine the winner of the election based on popular vote.
+  5. The winner of the election based on popular vote.

-## Resources

-- Data Source: election_results.csv
-- Software: Python 3.6.1, Visual Studio Code, 1.38.1

-## Summary
+## Election Audit Results

 The analysis of the election show that:

 - There were 369,711 votes cast in the election.

-- The candidates were:
+- The breakdown of votes cast by county:
-    - Charles Casper Stockham
-    - Diana DeGette
-    - Raymon Anthony Doane
+    - Jefferson County accounted for 10.5% of votes with 38,855 votes cast
+    - Denver County accounted for 82.8% of the votes with 306,055 votes cast
+    - Arapahoe County accounted for 6.7% of the votes with 24,801 votes cast

+- The county with the most votes was Denver County

 - The candidate results were:
     - Charles Casper Stockham received 23% of the vote with 85,213 votes